 Your daily personal expenses non-alcoholic: All types of cold and hot drinks, mineral water, boiled water, juice, extra tea/coffee, and a chocolate bar.

-Internet, battery recharge, and extra porter.
+Internet, battery recharge, and an extra porter.

 Upgrade the accommodation along the trek.